Honda e vs MINI Electric: in numbers

 Before that, here's how the important numbers stack up:

 |Official range (WLTP)||136 miles||124-144 miles|

 |Max. charging speed||100kW||50kW|

 Powertrains and performance

 One of the biggest differences between the Honda e and MINI Electric is that the Honda gets rear-wheel drive as opposed to the more conventional front-wheel drive of the MINI.
-Honda chose to do this in order to improve the e's packaging and also to give it the smallest possible turning circle to make it better suited to city driving.
+Honda did this in order to improve the e's packaging and also to give it the smallest possible turning circle to make it better suited to cities.

 Prices and equipment

 Ultimately, we'll have to get these two enigmatic little cars on UK roads for a back-to-back test before we can make a final decision on which one's best.
-The good news is that both will be in showrooms at the beginning of 2020, with deliveries starting in Spring, so we don't have to wait long to find out.
-In the meantime, take a look at our videos on the cars below...
+The good news is that both will be in showrooms at the beginning of 2020, with deliveries starting in spring, so we don't have to wait long to find out.